High replayability because no two game states are ever the same

-Back in 2018, designer Benoit Turpin and publisher Blue Cocker Games stunned the board gaming world with the sucker punch that is Welcome To... (which confusingly also goes by the name Welcome To...
-Your Perfect Home), a game where all you really do is fill out boxes on a sheet of paper.
+Back in 2018, designer Benoit Turpin and publisher Blue Cocker Games stunned the board gaming world with the sucker punch that is Welcome To... (which confusingly also goes by the longer name Welcome To...
+Your Perfect Home), a simple game where all you really do is fill out boxes on a sheet of paper.

 People have been filling out sheets for entertainment since the 1800s with crossword puzzles, sudoku puzzles, and Yahtzee.
 But along came Welcome To..., sparking a new genre that's flourishing today: the flip-and-write game.